This post may contain affiliate links, please see the privacy policy for details.

 - Remove from the oven and use the back of a lightly oiled spoon to press the mozzarella firmly into the mold.
 If excess moisture comes to the surface, use a paper towel to soak it up.
 Set aside and let the mozzarella cool in the molds completely.

-- Raise the oven temperature to 475 degrees F.
+- Crank the oven up to 475°F.

 - Cut the cherry tomatoes in half lengthwise, and place them cut side down on a parchment lined baking sheet.
 Drizzle with olive oil and season with salt, pepper, and red pepper flakes.